turingloop/gothamblog/_posts/2018-04-21-Multi-Agent-Systems-Setup.md

 + **Consortium for Computing Sciences in Colleges(CCSC):** This a bigger conference where Computer Science students from various colleges participate in posters and presentation competitions.
 This is an annual conference.
 You can find complete information at: [www.ccsc.org](http://www.ccsc.org) Make sure you register, and also most importantly **_DON'T FORGET TO SUBMIT THE ABSTRACT!_** At any scientific conference that you are presenting, you register and and you also need to submit abstract.
 Make sure to contact the person responsible for handing abstracts.

+# Conclusion:

+Please note this is not comprehensive.
+However, this should get you started.
+I will also be adding more about how to write the capabilities in java, and how the everything ties together.
+If there are any mistakes, please do contact me, i will edit the page.
+My Contact info is below.

 # Contact:

 + If you have any questions, please do email me, i will respond usually within 24 hours unless i am busy, or if it is weekend, or i am on vacation.